 [ 7] Housing and Placement, Center for Sex Offender Management

 [ 8] Fundamental Principles of the Comprehensive Approach: Public Education, Center for Sex Offender Management

-Entire lists and fact sheets have been compiled by many organizations that will tell you facts and statistics about sex offenders.
+Entire lists and “fact sheets” have been compiled by many organizations that will tell you what they say are facts and statistics about sex offenders.
 Many such sheets compiled by the media do not use accurate statistics, or they use accurate ones that paint a misleading picture.

 The research in the “research” section are studies I have personally read and know that the methodology for their research is sound, that the research has been reviewed by other professionals in their field, and that many sources cite the research in question.
 I also check to see if there are similar studies that can reproduce the results of the study in question (replication).
 Why do I review the research before putting it into that section?
 That is because not all research is conducted correctly.

 One outstanding example of this are recidivism studies: Some will only select arrests as recidivism rather than convictions, which paint an incomplete and abnormally high picture of reoffending (not everyone is convicted).
 Others will only study those released from prison, where the majority of offenders are given a light jail sentence or probation (in Minnesota, 75% of sex offenders are given probation or are juveniles, and both groups are not assigned a risk level).
 Some studies also fail to measure sexual recidivism separately from general recidivism, giving the false idea that sex offenders are at higher risk to commit a sexual crime than they are in reality.